lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`maxNodeOperatorsPerExtraDataItemCount`** — new value of the `LimitsList.maxNodeOperatorsPerExtraDataItemCount`

-Emits whenever the value of the `LimitsList.maxNodeOperatorsPerExtraDataItemCount` value is changed.

 ### RequestTimestampMarginSet()

+Emits whenever the value of the `LimitsList.requestTimestampMargin` value is changed.

 ```solidity
 event RequestTimestampMarginSet(uint256 requestTimestampMargin);